JenniferShelton/JenniferShelton.github.io/_episodes/01-introduction.md

 # add the `-l` to show who owns the file, file size, and what date is was last edited
 ls -t -l /usr

+# a flags to distinguish Folders from files (`-F`) and to show "human readable" filesizes (`-h`)
+ls -t -l -F -h /usr

+# combine short flags for faster typing
+ls -lthF /usr
 ```

 The basic syntax of a unix command is: